Journey mapping in SaaS

 Listen to the audio version of journey mapping in SaaS!

-The relevance of journey mapping in the context of SaaS
+The relevance of SaaS customer journey mapping

 Software as a Service is one of the most sensitive services on the market: website visit vs. website leave, signup vs. cancellation – the distinction between good and bad is just one click away.